South Korea charges 100 with corruption over nuclear scandal

 The country has barely avoided blackouts between June and August this year as it cut power use in a nationwide energy saving campaign.

-Concerns over the safety of nuclear power have risen in South Korea as neighbouring Japan continues to struggle with the clean-up of the world’s worst atomic disaster in three decades, but authorities have shown no sign of cutting back.
-(Editing by Jack Kim and Clarence Fernandez)
+Concerns over the safety of nuclear power have risen in South Korea as neighboring Japan continues to struggle with the clean-up of the world’s worst atomic disaster in three decades, but authorities have shown no sign of cutting back.